Angular2Guy/MovieManager/README.md

 3. The project manages its users with a login/signin and can import different movies for different users.

 ## Mission Statement
-The project serves as example for the integration of Angular, Spring Boot with Jpa and relational databases.
+The project serves as example for the integration of Angular, Spring Boot with Jpa and relational databases in clean architecture.
 The Angular frontend uses the Ng-Bootstrap components.
 The backend manages/initialzies the H2/Postgresql databases with Liquibase.
 The data access is done with Jpa and Spring Repositories.
 The movies are imported with Spring RestTemplates.

 ## Postgresql setup
 In the postgresql.sh file are the commands to pull and run Postgresql in a Docker image locally.
 To build a Jar with Postgresql setup build it with 'mvnw clean install -Dpostgresql=true'.
 In Eclipse the maven profile 'standalone-postgresql' has to be activated and a run/debug configuration with the VM parameter '-Dspring.profiles.active=prod' has to started.
 The database will be initialized by Liquibase.
 The Liquibase scripts are setup with preconditions that the tables/sequences/indexes are only created if they do not exist.